Childhood, Humor, Life

 Practicing for Citrus Bowl

-Once our room was finally ready and the sex smell had faded to something a little less… “memorable,” we unpacked and eagerly anticipated some pool time.
+Once our room was finally ready and we had collectively processed the situation, we unpacked and eagerly anticipated some pool time.

 But no.

-Only we Ohioans would kick off a trip to sunny Orlando with more practice.
-I don’t remember much about the day-to-day grind, but one memory stands out: The Olive Garden.
+Only we Ohioans would kick off a trip to sunny Orlando with rehearsal.

 Olive Garden 1987 Orlando

-We thought Olive Garden was a cool breakfast restaurant.
+We genuinely believed The Olive Garden was a breakfast restaurant.

-Every single morning in Orlando, we started our day with a breakfast buffet at Olive Garden—and honestly?
-It was delicious!
+Every morning in Orlando, we started our day with a breakfast buffet at The Olive Garden, and honestly, it was delicious.

 Lexington Band of Gold 1987

-I almost forgot to share a highlight from our time in Orlando!
 Our band was featured on the local newscast during the Citrus Bowl Competition.
-I’m still not sure how our band director pulled that off, but it was definitely a cool moment!
+I’m still not sure how our band director pulled that off, but it was such a cool moment for all of us.

 Randy Heidlebaugh at Citrus Bowl

-There’s actual video footage of our band director being interviewed by a news station, and if you look closely, you can spot me doing the Pee-Wee Herman dance in the background.
+If you look closely, you can spot me doing the Pee-Wee Herman dance in the background

-In the end, what truly matters is that my French braid made it onto the five o’clock news!
+In the end, what mattered most wasn’t the camera or the broadcast.
+It was the fact that we were there together, and somehow my French braid made it onto the five o’clock news.

 Kari hair at Citrus Bowl